aritzLizoain/CNN-Image-Segmentation/README.md

 * **Caution**: it is important to be aware of a possible issue regarding the color of the elements.
 The way this model is implemented, image lables do not need to be provided.
 Image labels are directly obtained from the images.
 In order to do this, image pixel values, i.e., colors, are taken as reference to label different classes.
-Therefore a color change of an object in the image can cause a wrong label creation if this has not been correctly specified in [mask.py](https://github.com/aritzLizoain/Image-segmentation/blob/master/mask.py).
+Therefore a color change of an object in the image can cause a wrong label creation if this has not been correctly specified in [mask.py](https://github.com/aritzLizoain/Image-segmentation/blob/master/mask.py).<br/>
 Labels can perfectly be created using a labeling software.
 However, for the purpose of this project, automatic pixel-wise labeling is a practical solution.
+Remember that, in case of using your own labels, image and label names must match.

 ### augmentation.py